- Severe RSV can be unpredictable and is the leading cause of hospitalization in infants.

-- The elderly and adults with chronic conditions or weakened immune systems are at high risk for developing severe RSV.
+- Adults 65 and over and adults with chronic conditions or weakened immune systems are at high risk for developing severe RSV.

 - People do not form long-lasting immunity to RSV and can become infected repeatedly over their lifetime.

 Each year in the United States, RSV leads to:

 RSV is spread from person to person through close contact with someone who is infected via secretions from coughing and sneezing or touching objects such as toys or doorknobs that have the virus on them.

 It takes between two and eight days from the time of exposure for someone to become ill.
 The illness normally lasts three to seven days, and it is during this time that those infected are most contagious.
 The peak season for RSV infection in the United States is fall through spring.